OOOOOOOOOOOOOOOOOOOOOOOO0/Discord-Mass-Edit/README.md

 ```

 ```
-Type your prefix and then edit in that channel
+TRun the "edit" commmand with your prefix before it!
 ```